lancerzhang/survey-server/docs/ChatGPT prompt.md

 21. Implement survey response with create and update method.
 22. Verify this db schema, see if there is any problem, ``paste your db schema here``
 23. Convert above db schema to plantUml entity diagram
-24. Provide jpa entity java base on above db schema, use lombok setter and getter
+24. Provide jpa entity java base on above db schema, use lombok setter and getter.
-25. Give me unit test code of above controller and service java
+25. Give me unit test code of above controller and service java.
 26. Give me unit test of below service java, ``paste your java code here``
+27. I want to use oauth login, such as GitHub login, to protect my API, please change the code, I'm using maven and application.yaml.

 # Notes
 1. Please note it may generate different answer each time, such as spring boot version may be different.
 The field name maybe different as well, e.g. "max_response" and "response_limit", you may try to generate the result few times and use better one.
 2. You may try to limit the response words, otherwise the result may be break.
 You can achieve this by reducing the requirement in one question.
 If it exceed words limit, type "give me rest of the code".
 3. The result may be not correct, please verify the result.
-4. GPT will use different implementation even in the same context, e.g. it will call another service B in service A, but if you ask it again, it will use repository directly...
+4. GPT will use different implementation even in the same context, e.g. it will call another service B in service A, but if you ask it again, it will use repository directly... sometimes it will use Integer type, but sometimes it use int type...
 5. After modify it partially few times, you can ask it to verify the full db schema again.

 # Tips
 * You can copy the code from ChatGPT, and the select a package folder, then directly paste it, IDEA will create a file for it.

+# To do
+When have testing database, ask below question:
+1. I want to test if there is performance issue, how can I quickly insert millions of record to survey questions, options, and their replies, and winners tables?